 - Green Times

-Permanently so no amount of excellent nutrition can now undo the damage that has been done in their early formative-years.
+Permanently so no amount of excellent nutrition later can then undo the damage that has been done in their early formative-years.
 The repercussions for the workforce are massive; our people are no longer strong and many are mentally retarded.
 That makes them prone to chronic diseases.

-In stark contrast from Our Green Home, an ordinary suburban garden we have each just enjoyed a mealie a day for the last four months; are currently are reaping 150 butternut and have legumes for protein year-round.
-Plentiful greens and fresh fruit are seasonal; currently cherry guavas and gooseberries.
+That is in stark contrast to Our Green Home, an ordinary suburban garden we enjoy a mealie a day through the summer for at least four months if the vervets let up; they too are hungry.
+We are currently reaping 150 butternut and have legumes year-round.
+Plentiful greens and fresh fruit are seasonal; currently cherry guavas and gooseberries

-Peppadews, lima and broad-beans add spice and nutrition to our food; the winter peas have just started.
+Peppadews, lima and broad-beans add spice and protein to our food; the winter peas have just started.

 "Five million children died before their fifth birthday in 2022."